aws-samples/step-functions-workflows-collection/quorum-with-parallel-pattern/README.md

 # Quorum With Parallel Pattern Workflow

-This application will create a State Machine, and a DynamoDB Table.
-The State Machine shows a pattern where there are multiple processes running in parallel, but the state machine can proceed only if a minimum number of processes (a quorum) have completed.
-To achieve this it will use the execution id of the statem machine save to DDB a list of `processes_completed` as emnpty and `timeout_occurred` as false.
+This application will create a State Machine, a Lambda Function and a DynamoDB Table.
+The State Machine shows a pattern where there are multiple processes running in parallel, but the state machine can proceed only if a minimum number of processes (a quorum) have completed successfully.
+To achieve this it will use the execution id of the statem machine save to DDB two empty lists of `successful_processes` and `failed_processes`, and `timeout_occurred` as false.

+The "process" is simulated by a Lambda function which either waits a random amount of time between 1 and 15 seconds or fail.

-As and when a process completes, it will udpate the processes_completed field in the DynamoDB entry and immediately check if the required number of processes have completed.
+As and when a process completes, it will udpate the either the `successful_processes` or `failed_processes` field in the DynamoDB entry and immediately check if the required number of processes have successfully completed.
 If yes, it will break out of the Parallel State.
 It will not, it will wait for other processes to finish.

 Learn more about this workflow at Step Functions workflows collection: << Add the live URL here >>